 What is Required of Participants?

 Participants will be expected to report to MWCC on both quantitative and qualitative outcomes, impacts, and deliverables, and to provide other information as needed.
-An interim report will be due in late August 2019, and a final report will be due in early December 2019.
-Project proposals must be submitted via the Watershed Fund Capacity Support Proposal form and must address the following questions:
+Project proposals must be submitted via an online proposal form provided by MWCC each Spring.
+Questions asked and used to review applications are:

 - Baseline: Where is your organization at now?